wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 #### Week 26: A Starlit Night

 - The Magister’s Masquerade occurs in the final weeks of the academic year as students’ final exams conclude.
 The events of the ball precipitate the end of the adventure, so tie up any loose plots characters are involved in prior to starting this section or during its more free-form parts.
 - While the masquerade is the climax of the academic year, the adventure’s final challenges take place at Archaeo Memorial Hall as the characters’ investigation of Dean Tullus comes to a head.
-During the Masquerade, the dean uses the crowd to spread Murgaxor’s curse, sowing the seeds for the villain’s future magical plots.
+During the Masquerade, the dean uses the crowd to spread the Oriq curse, sowing the seeds for the villain’s future magical plots.
 Use opportunities at the masquerade to fuel the characters’ suspicions and ultimately encourage them to investigate the dean’s office, as detailed in the “Midnight at Lorehold” section.

 ###### Preparing for the Masquerade
  - [ ]